Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts: The Penalized Composite Link Model over multidimensional arrays

 The extension to $d$-dimensions is straightforward, with previous calculations adapted as follows: \begin{itemize} \item[a)] Linear functions Linear functions: the elements of $\bm{B} \hat{\bm{\alpha}}$ (and similarly for $\tilde{\bm{\mu}}$, $\tilde{\bm{y}}$ and $\bm{B}' \tilde{\bm{\Gamma}} \tilde{\bm{z}} $ ) are given by the d-dimensional array

 \item[b)] Inner products: the elements of the inner product $ \bm{B}' \tilde{\bm{\Gamma}} \bm{B}$ are given by the d-dimensional array

 \end{itemize}

 A detailed description of these functions, along with \texttt{R} code snippets, is provided in the appendix.
-Furthermore, a complete set of routines and fully self-reproducible programs for estimating the examples presented in this paper are accessible at \url{osf.io/uwejt/?view_only=2ca1fdb7568342bbb9a3c51fd33c718c} (temporarily anonymized to maintain confidentiality during the review process).
+Furthermore, a complete set of routines and fully self-reproducible programs for estimating the examples presented in this paper are accessible at \url{osf.io/uwejt/?view_only=2ca1fdb7568342bbb9a3c51fd33c718c}.